nottinghamdigital/nottinghamdigital.github.io/README.md

 # [Nottingham Digital](http://nottingham.digital/)

-A place to find digital events and organisations in Nottingham
+A place to find digital events and organisations in Nottingham.

 ## Contributing

-To contribute changes to the pages here, just creat a pull request.
+To contribute changes to the pages here, just create and submit a pull request.

 ## Creator